NickJokic/mqtt-realtime-chart-client/README.md

 + npm
 + [mqtt-realtime-chart-server](https://github.com/NickJokic/mqtt-realtime-chart-server)
 + [Moquette (MQTT broker)](https://github.com/andsel/moquette) (or any other MQTT broker that listens on port 1883)
+    + If using Moquette, be sure to have Java JDK installed (tested with JDK 8)

 ### Installing